 One in 10 women in the United States is affected by endometriosis during her reproductive years, according to the American College of Obstetricians and Gynecolosists, and this chronic disease often goes undiagnosed.
 Endometriosis is when misplaced tissues grow in areas like the cervix, bladder, ovaries and fallopian tubes.
 Basically, the tissue that forms the lining of your uterus is found outside the uterus, causing bleeding, inflammation, scarring and pain.
-While there is no cure, there are ways to treat and manage endometriosis, including watching what you eat.
-Focus on an anti-inflammatory, hormone-free diet, and check out these foods to consume and avoid.
+While there is no cure, there are ways to treat and manage the condition, including knowing what to eat if you have endometriosis.

 2. Avoid dairy